yosebyte/webd/README.md

 # WEBD

+- Simple webdav server from the Yosebyte Collections.
-- A WebDAV server written in Go, using 1-URL command to start.
+- Written in Golang, using 1-URL command to start.
-- Container image also provided at `ghcr.io/yosebyte/webd`.
+- Container image provided at [ghcr.io/yosebyte/webd](https://ghcr.io/yosebyte/webd).

 ## Usage